 Once all of the aforementioned stages have been completed successfully and your pay per click and SEO programs appear to be running in tandem and working well with one another, the work is not yet done.
 Pay per click and search engine optimisation require continual management.
 The primary reason for this is that everyone else also has a pay per click and SEO manager and they are fighting against your efforts every day too.
 That is why it is important to have the experience such as we do, the support from Google such as we do and the proven bespoke techniques we have developed over a twelve year period.
 We offer a no obligation audit and proposal of your current marketing methods.
 Call us today on: +44 (0)121 288 2727 or enquire online and we'll get right back to you ASAP.

 Never allow an SEO company to promise or guarantee rankings.
 In today’s market there is a wealth of “SEO companies” out there to choose from.
 It is never guaranteed what ranking can be achieved.

 At the minimum, request reporting on a monthly basis to monitor your improvements.
 Too many times has it been the case where a client has relied upon vocal reassurance, as opposed to quantified reporting.

-Beware of link purchasing!
-Links are best accumulated naturally by users genuinely recommending your website on other reputable websites.
-Many updates in 2016 has seen huge ranking drops for large businesses.
+Beware of link purchasing or link farming!
+Inbound links are best accumulated naturally by users genuinely recommending your website on other reputable websites.